theEvilGrinch/ArchLinux-utility-belt/.zfunc/README.md

 All functions prefixed with `fn_new*` require the presence of corresponding template files in the ~/templates directory.
 Example templates are provided in the [templates](../templates) directory of this repository.
 Ensure these files are available on your system for the functions to work correctly.

 ### fn_youtube_video_translate
 Downloads a YouTube video, translates its audio track to Russian using `vot-cli` and Yandex API, and merges the translated audio with the original video using `ffmpeg`.
-Requires an Nvidia GPU for CUDA acceleration, remove `-hwaccel cuda` if unavailable.
-Uses Firefox cookies for `yt-dlp` by default, adjust or remove `--cookies-from-browser firefox` if you use a different browser.
-The `--concurrent-fragments 24` option in `yt-dlp` enables parallel downloads, reduce this value on low-performance systems.
+Uses Firefox cookies for `yt-dlp` by default - adjust or remove `--cookies-from-browser firefox` if you use a different browser.
+The `--concurrent-fragments 24` option in `yt-dlp` enables parallel downloads; reduce this value on low-performance systems.

 **Usage:**
 `fn_youtube_video_translate project_name video_url`

 **Arguments:**
 - `project_name`: Required.
-Name of the project folder and files to be created.
+Name of the project folder and files to be created
 - `video_url`:    Required.
-URL of the YouTube video to download and translate.
+URL of the YouTube video to download and translate

+**Behavior:**
+1. Creates project directory: `~/videos/translate/src/<project_name>/`
+2. Uses `vot-cli` to extract and translate audio to MP3 format
+3. Downloads video using `yt-dlp` with best quality MP4 format
+4. Merges original video with translated audio using `ffmpeg`
+5. Outputs final video as: `~/videos/translate/<project_name>_final.mp4`
+6. Warns if project directory already exists and asks for confirmation
+7. Automatically cleans up temporary files if process fails

+**Dependencies:**
+- `vot-cli` - for audio extraction and translation
+- `yt-dlp` - for video downloading
+- `ffmpeg` - for video/audio merging

+**Note:** Requires hardware acceleration support for optimal performance.
+The function uses `--hwaccel auto` to automatically detect available acceleration.

 ---